Projects

 Add to and enhance existing trail systems:

-The Pond will have a perimeter trail that provides access to both beaches at the Recreational Facility.
-It will also enhance access to the Big Sky Community Park as well as existing trail segments in Meadow Village and beyond, for more options to recreate in Big Sky!
+The Pond will have a perimeter trail providing access around the pond and to a beach area.
+It will also enhance access to the Big Sky Community Park as well as existing trail segments in Meadow Village and beyond, providing more options to recreate in Big Sky!

 Improve recreational fishing in Big Sky and beyond:

-Two fishing docks will be available for public use on Little Coyote Pond.
-This access, combined with the Restoration Project’s focus to improve fish passage and spawning, will make your fishing experience in Big Sky all the better.
+A fishing dock will eventually be available for public use at the Huntley-Kern Pond.
+This access, combined with the Restoration Project’s focus to improve fish passage and spawning, will make for an enhanced fishing experience in Big Sky.

 The Community Recreation Facility is centrally located in Big Sky:

-Little Coyote Pond is centrally located, with easy access to and from a number of restaurants and shops, the BSCO Community Park, workforce housing, and US Forest Service Land.
+Huntley-Kern Pond is centrally located, with easy access to and from a number of restaurants and shops, the Big Sky Community Park, workforce housing, and US Forest Service Land.
 It is a quick walk on the Meadow Village trail from Big Sky’s town center, and will provide a nice spot to stop and relax after a day of recreating or exploring the town.

 Secures the community water rights: